IBM/kif/docs/tutorial.md

 !!! note

     As illustrated in example (3) above, masks can be operated through the usual bitwise operations.
-See [Filter][kif_lib.Filter] for the available mask values.
+See [Filter][kif_lib.Filter] for the available mask types and values.

 Another mask parameter of [`kb.filter()`][kif_lib.Store.filter] is *snak_mask* which determines the kinds of snaks to be matched.
 So far, we have dealt only with value snaks ([ValueSnak][kif_lib.ValueSnak]), which are essentially property-value pairs.
 But KIF also supports, some-value snaks ([SomeValueSnak][kif_lib.SomeValueSnak]) and no-value snaks ([NoValueSnak][kif_lib.NoValueSnak]), which carry only the predicated property.